levaitamas/epoxide/README.md

 ## Implement new nodes

-The functionality of Epoxide can be easily extended by implementing new nodes.
-Nodes are written in [Emacs Lisp](http://www.emacswiki.org/emacs/EmacsLisp) using some Epoxide-specific data structure.
+Currently, Epoxide can only provide a limited number of predefined nodes, therefore, can not cover every unique use-case.
+On such occasions, the functionality of Epoxide can be easily extended by implementing new nodes.
+Nodes are written in [Emacs Lisp](http://www.emacswiki.org/emacs/EmacsLisp) using some Epoxide-specific data structure which are well-documented in the source code.

 To implement a new node the following three Epoxide framework-specific function have to be included in the node describing file: